 Arrange body parts until the right angle is achieved.
 It’s okay to cut new body parts if needed.

 Round the sharp corners of the body parts with scissors.
-Make any adjustment to length.
+Make any adjustment to the length.

 Glue legs first, then body, arms and finally the head.